 Some Canadians have also complained about poor customer service, so make sure to read the fine print before using any Mogo services.

 When you sign up with Mogo, you'll receive your credit score directed from Equifax, one of Canada's two major credit bureaus.

 Since the credit score is coming directly from Equifax, it is very accurate.
 Still, you may want to pull your credit score from the other credit reporting bureau, TransUnion, to have more information about your overall score.

 Mogo updates your credit score monthly from Equifax which means it is always up to date, and you are able to accurately see how your actions impact your credit score over time.

-Mogo is a Canadian-based company that was founded in 2003 by David Marshall Feller.
+Mogo is a Canadian-based company that was founded in 2003 by David Feller.

-It has over one million members and had its initial public offering in 2015, now a publicly-traded company that trades on the Toronto Stock Exchange (TSX).
+The company has over one million members and had its initial public offering in 2015, now a publicly traded company that trades on the Toronto Stock Exchange (TSX).